setzexe/cyber-foundations-learning/networking/packets.md

 ## Packets and Security

 Packets expose where data is going, how much data is being sent, and patterns in packet sending.
 With encryption, contents are hidden.
 The metadata, however, still exists.
-Packet behavior can indicate malicious

 Understanding packets helps reasoning about traffic flow, how attacks traverse networks, etc. Packets are the physical reality behind all network communication.